Acupuncture For Back Pain

 Cold Damp Obstruction pain is worsened (as the name suggests) by cold and damp conditions, often in the weather.
 Intuitively, it can be improved by applying heat to the effected areas.
 This type of pain can involve swelling and numbness.

-Traditional Chinese Medicine as a Treatment for Back Pain
+Traditional Chinese Medicine as a Treatment for Patients with Back Pain

 The focus of traditional Chinese medicine is the restoration balance to the body’s energy.
 The balancing of energy promotes healing of damage and increase in overall health.
 Acupuncture is one of the most common and effective means of restoring balance to alleviate back pain.